 Some people call him the Chinese Leonardo da Vinci, even he lived 900 years earlier than da Vinci.

 Lu Ban invented numerous things, one of them was the the Luban carpentry ruler.
 It was used in ancient times in the construction of residential houses and furniture.
+Feng Shui is the Chinese philosophical system of harmonizing everyone with the surrounding environment.
+According to this, every object with specific measures and at a specific location will radiate harmonic energy.
 A whole structure and each of its parts would have its height, width and length measured in lucky numbers.

 The standard ruler used by Feng Shui practitioners is the Lu Ban ruler.
 It has been used over a thousand years.
 Of course, a ruler cannot change the destiny; however, the utilization of an ancient belief into architecture allows the builders to reduce negative energy and create positive energy.
 Nowadays, the Lu Ban ruler and Ding Lan ruler is currently still in widespread use by Feng Shui practitioners.

 The Feng Shui Ruler shows which measurements are auspicious, and which ones should be avoided.
 The practice is to always look for the measurements that fall within the red letterings of both systems.